Corvids/machine-learning/projects/student_intervention/README.md

 # Project 2: Supervised Learning
 ## Building a Student Intervention System

+### Description

+A local school district has a goal to reach a 95% graduation rate by the end of the decade by identifying students who need intervention before they drop out of school.
+As a software engineer contacted by the school district, your task is to model the factors that predict how likely a student is to pass their high school final exam, by constructing an intervention system that leverages supervised learning techniques.
+The board of supervisors has asked that you find the most effective model that uses the least amount of computation costs to save on the budget.
+You will need to analyze the dataset on students' performance and develop a model that will predict the likelihood that a given student will pass, quantifying whether an intervention is necessary.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: